YogeshSingla/seelo/lab9/README.md

 Make sure you are consistent with spaces or tabs across all your python scripts.
 Use sublime text editors bottom right option to convert tabs/spaces.

+#### 5. Calling cross CGI scripts

+##### Problem

+When the admin login is successful, the server should send the admin.py request instead of a html response from the existing cgi script of authenticate_admin

+##### Solution

+Import the admin.py within the success case of if condition to call the admin.py cgi script

 ### List of ERRORS that may be encountered
 These are for troubleshooting.
 During execution to prevent the system from landing in an unconsistent state multiple safety checks are done.
 Each throws a error cause.
 They are listed below.